Inexpensive Corner Wood Burning Stove Makeover Idea: Fireplace DIY

 Living in a home that needs a full renovation (seriously) is tough, but add four kiddos, one with special needs into the mix, and the entire situation can be somewhat of a nightmare.

-The house doesn’t work for us as it currently stands.
+The house doesn’t work for us as it currently stands, but that’s sometimes what happens when you buy a home for the investment potential.

 My solution?
 Make each space beautiful, fresh and cozy while we wait for the real renovation and interior design plans to begin.

-Why not spend a little money to refresh some spaces to feel more like a cozy home and embrace the house as-is, while we live here?
+A big part of my plan is to refresh some spaces, one at a time, to feel more like a cozy home and embrace the house as-is, while we wait to do the larger projects.